A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation: SUBSTATION GRID EQUIPMENT IMPACTS

-\textbf{Existing Methods to Measure the Impacts}: The existing methods measure the impacts of extreme temperatures on transformers by developing techniques to quantify the ageing of transformer, and failure prediction for insulation breakdown. \cite{gouda2012predicting} presents a methodology to estimate the ageing of transformer by predicting transformer temperature rise.
+\textbf{Existing Methods to Measure the Impacts}: Techniques exist to quantify the aging of transformers and predict insulation breakdown.
+Ref. \cite{gouda2012predicting} presents a methodology to estimate the aging of transformers by predicting transformer temperature rise.
 Industry also focuses on monitoring the temperature and moisture of the winding insulation to track the aging rate using dynamic rate tracking \cite{dynamicratings_company}.
-Furthermore, for every 6\degree C increase in winding temperature above the rated maximum of 110\degree C, the transformer aging rate roughly doubles \cite{dynamicratings_company}.
-There are also thermal imaging solutions that are used to monitor the temperature of the transformer which is further used to calculate the internal winding and oil temperature to determine the ageing impact or potential failure \cite{mariprasath2018real, zarco2022conducting, fanchiang2022application}. \cite{ko2020prediction, bai2013analyzing} developed a prediction model that uses weather data to correlate the distribution transformer failure.
+For every 6\degree C increase in winding temperature above the rated maximum of 110\degree C, the transformer aging rate roughly doubles \cite{dynamicratings_company}.
+There are also thermal imaging solutions that are used to monitor the temperature of the transformer, which is further used to calculate the internal winding and oil temperature to determine the aging impact or potential failure \cite{mariprasath2018real, zarco2022conducting, fanchiang2022application}.
+Refs. \cite{ko2020prediction, bai2013analyzing} developed a prediction model that uses weather data to correlate the distribution transformer failure.
 Specifically, \cite{bai2013analyzing} provides three metrics that can be used with the help of a closed form expression obtained in the work to study the impacts on transformer life expectancy for any region.

+\textbf{Existing Methods to Mitigate the Impacts}: The various methods to prevent overheating of a transformer includes load sizing that is supported by the transformer, auxiliary cooling systems, adequate ventilation (placement proximity of transformer and other equipment), insulation inspection, oil quality checks, and regular maintenance.
+Out of the various solutions, auxiliary cooling systems and adequate ventilation play a crucial role in preventing extreme temperature impacts on the transformers.
+Please note that the auxiliary cooling systems are additional systems that are not part of the transformer’s design, i.e., exclusive of cooling methods like AN, AF, ONAN, ONAF, etc. \cite{bower_topic}.